beerose/blog/content/posts/stripe-with-blitz/post.md

 ## Pricing model

-My pricing model assumes a free plan, where you can have one project and up to 250(?) comments.
+My pricing model assumes a free plan, where you can have one project and up to ~1000(?) comments.
 If you want to create more projects and have unlimited comments, you can upgrade to a paid plan.
-It assumes a flat fee for 10(?) projects, and if that's not enough, you can pay for additional projects — 2$ per each.
+It assumes a flat fee for ~10(?) projects, and if that's not enough, you can pay for additional projects.

 <div style="text-align: center; width: 100%;">
   <img src="./pricing.png" width="100%"/>